Skip to main content

 • Maintenance: $15,000

 That is about $108,000 per year, or $9,000 per month.
 The mortgage alone is $7,350 of that.
-The rest adds $1,650 per month that many buyers do not factor into their budget.
+The additional $1,650 per month is worth planning for so your budget reflects the full picture.

 How to use this